KosukeMizuno/esapy/README.md

   - subcommand
   - scan lines of markdown finding image tags (`![xxx](yyy)`).
   - when the file path is not url, image file will be uploaded to your team of esa.io.
+  - If token/team are given as arguments and config file simultaneously, arguments are used.